-Discussion
+6 Discussion

-Successful university-business collaboration requires mutual understanding, built upon shared vision and long-term trust personal relationships (e.g. Dowling, 2015).
-In building collaborations practitioners will be assisted by understanding the answer to two questions: What motivates academics to do specific work?
+Successful university-business collaboration requires mutual understanding, built upon shared vision and long-term trust-based personal relationships (e.g. Dowling, 2015).
+In building collaborations business practitioners will be assisted by understanding the answer to two questions: What motivates academics to do specific work?
 And, reciprocally, what might constrain them?
+Specifically, this work adds insight into why motivations arise and how exactly time constraints manifest themselves in behaviours in the presence of impact requirements.
 This discussion provides a window into the motives of university-based research scientists that, in addition to practitioners, will be highly relevant to a number of academic colleagues, university administrators and policy makers.

-Constraints on collaborations are considered first, in Sect. .1.
-Then, environmental scientists' motivations are discussed in Sect. .2, culminating in a conceptual model of academics' motivations (Fig. ).
-Section .3 considers the practical aspects of building a -university collaboration based on a 1-to-1 relationship; an illustrative, non-exhaustive list is proposed of pragmatic suggestions for short-term and time-efficient activities that have reportable and mutually-beneficial outputs for both an academic and a risk practitioner in order to build the long-term trusting relationship needed for collaboration.
+Constraints on collaborations are considered first, in Sect.
+6.1.
+Then, environmental scientists' motivations are discussed in Sect.
+6.2, culminating in an improved conceptual model of academics' motivations (Fig. 4).
+Section 6.3 considers the practical aspects of building a business-university collaboration based on a 1-to-1 relationship, with a focus on environmental science and the insurance sector; an illustrative, non-exhaustive list is proposed of pragmatic suggestions for short-term and time-efficient activities that have reportable and mutually-beneficial outputs for both an academic and a risk practitioner in order to build the long-term trusting relationship needed for collaboration.

-.1 What constrains scientists' working with?
+6.1 What constrains scientists' working with business?

-of university scientists have a prime interest in research rather than teaching (Abreu et al., 2009; Cavalli and Moscati, 2010).
-However, eaching is not optional (Sect. .3).
-This leads to a conflict for limited time between teaching and research (Sect. .3), which is w (Arnold, 2008; Gendron, 2008; Harland and Wald, 2018; Moya et al., 2015), even if the consequences of this continue to be debated - see the summary in Cadez et al. (2017).
-For an environmental scientist, work with is based upon their science and this study shows that for workload purposes this typically falls within time allocated to research (Table 1).
+Two-thirds or more of university scientists have a prime interest in research rather than teaching (Abreu et al., 2009; Cavalli and Moscati, 2010).
+However, teaching-related work is not optional (Sect.
+5.3).
+This leads to a conflict for limited time between teaching and research (Sect.
+5.3), which is widely reported (Arnold, 2008; Gendron, 2008; Harland and Wald, 2018; Moya et al., 2015), even if the consequences of this continue to be debated - see the summary in Cadez et al. (2017).
+For an environmental scientist, work with business is based upon their science and this study shows that for workload purposes this typically falls within time allocated to research (Table 1).
 This section expands the debate by incorporating impact into this tensioned research-teaching relationship.
-Specifically, it considers the influence of time pressure due to workload factors (Sect. .1.1), the role of funders (Sect. .1.2), intellectual property (Sect. .1.3), and academics' need for a coherent track record (Sect. .1.4) as potential constraints upon university-business collaboration.
+Specifically, it considers the influence of time pressure due to workload factors (Sect.
+6.1.1), the role of funders (Sect.
+6.1.2), intellectual property (Sect.
+6.1.3), and academics' need for a coherent track record (Sect.
+6.1.4) as potential constraints upon university-business collaboration.

-.1.1 Time pressure
+6.1.1 Time pressure